isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 #### **Admissions &amp; Application Matters**
 ##### **1\.
 How many application phases are there per year?**

 For Year 1 admission in 2023, 100% of the places are offered via the DSA-Sec Exercise.
-Registration for DSA-Sec Exercise is at the MOE centralised DSA-Sec online portal from 5 May to 1 June 2022.
+Registration for DSA-Sec Exercise is at the MOE centralised DSA-Sec online portal from 11am on Thursday, 4 May 2023 to 3pm on Wednesday, 31 May 2023.
 For more details, please refer to MOE website –&nbsp;[https://www.moe.gov.sg/secondary/dsa](https://www.moe.gov.sg/secondary/dsa).

 If there are vacancies after the DSA-Sec Exercise, interested students must indicate their interest and register for the Supplementary Intake Exercise (SIE) from 1 November 2022 to the third day of release of PSLE results.